 As it goes with almost any artistic genre – the answer right off the bat is, well, none.

-Photography is an expression of self, and there is no restriction on who can pick up a camera and begin shooting.
-There is no SAT exam equivalent for photography that proves you know the basics, so deconstructing the idea of what makes a photographer ‘qualified’ is a little nuanced.
+Photography is an expression of self, and there is no restriction on who can become a pro photographer.
+Anyone can pick up a camera and begin shooting.
+There is no SAT exam equivalent for photography that proves you know the basics, so deconstructing the idea of what makes a pro photographer ‘qualified’ is a little nuanced.

 So when posed with the question: what qualifications do you need to become a pro photographer?
 We figured a better approach to answering this is by reframing the question as: what attributes/traits do pro photographers have that make us perceive them as ‘qualified’?